magnate3/raspberry-pi-os-qemu/docs/lesson05/rpi-os.md

 <!-------improve writing----->

+As you might notice `ret_from_fork` has been updated.
 This happens in the middle of the [ret_from_fork](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson05/src/entry.S#L188) function.

 ```
 .globl ret_from_fork